 Overview

 The Expression Language (or DSL) is how you make ProDex models dynamic.
 Wherever you’d expect to enter a fixed number — routing conditions, queue priorities, resource requirements, entity attribute values, event triggers, and the parameters of processing-time distributions — you can enter an expression instead.
-Expressions reference simulation state, entity attributes, constants, and lookup tables, so your model responds to the data flowing through it rather than behaving identically for every entity.
-A user who only enters fixed numbers is using a small fraction of what the Modeler can do.
-Learning the expression language is what turns a static flow diagram into a living model of your operations.
+Expressions reference simulation state, entity attributes, constants, lookup tables, and state variables, so your model responds to the data flowing through it rather than behaving identically for every entity.

 Where Expressions Appear